Audition

 Please indicate the following in the body of your email:

-– I am seeking instructions to submit a virtual audition for Fiddler on the Roof at Greenville Theatre
+– I am seeking instructions to submit a virtual audition for Greenville Theatre

 PREPARATION

-Please prepare 1 song (32 bar cut or 90 seconds in length) of your own choosing in the style of the show.
+Please prepare 1 song (32 bar cut or 90 seconds in length) of your own choosing.
 Please also bring your audition book, or 1 back-up song in case the creative team would like to hear further material.

-Actors are allowed and welcome to sing a song from the show.
+Actors are allowed and welcome to sing a song from one of the shows in our Season.

-Please bring a hard copy of your headshot (picture) and resume, stapled together back to back.
+Please bring a hard copy of your headshot (or recent picture) and resume, stapled together back to back.
 If you do not have a professional headshot, please provide the creative team with a current photo.

 AUDITION LOCATION/ CHECK-IN INFORMATION